ethereumjs/ethereumjs-monorepo/packages/evm/README.md

 ### EIP Support

-It is possible to individually activate EIP support in the EVM by instantiate the `Common` instance passed to the outer VM with the respective EIPs, e.g.:
+If you want to activate an EIP not currently active on the hardfork your `common` instance is set to, it is possible to individually activate EIP support in the EVM by specifying the desired EIPs using the `eips` property in your `CommonOpts` setup, e.g.:

 ```ts
 // ./examples/eips.ts